soumenkm/soumenkm.github.io/content/authors/admin/_index.md

     url: https://www.minds.iitb.ac.in/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include machine learning and artificial intelligence.
+bio: I write blogs related to programming, machine learning and AI.
 # Interests to show in About widget
 interests:
   - Artificial Intelligence